rackerlabs/support-how-to/content/account-management/support-pin-management.md

 #### Verify your identity with support

-1. Contact Support.
+1. Contact the Support team.

-2. Support requests your Support PIN to verify that you are an account user or contact.
+2. The Support team requests your Support PIN to verify that you are an account user or contact.

-3. After you correctly recite your Support PIN, Support proceeds with troubleshooting.
+3. After you correctly recite your Support PIN, the Support team proceeds with troubleshooting.

 If you do not recall your Support PIN, proceed to [View or edit an account user or contact Support PIN](#view-or-edit-an-account-user-or-contact-support-pin).